IzikMartinez/PickedGG/README.md

 # What is picked?

-Picked is a card picking simulator designed to simulat the limited format of the card game Flesh and Blood.
+Picked is a card picking simulator designed to simulate the limited format of the card game Flesh and Blood.
+It is intended to help card game players practice drafting without having to spend lots of money on real-life draft events.

 ## How do I use it?